-IPS glow is characterized as glowing around the edges or corners of an IPS-panel monitor.
-The glowing is mostly noticeable in dimly lit rooms when watching dark content on-screen.
+IPS glow is characterized as visible ‘glowing’ around the corners of an IPS panel monitor.
+The glowing is more obvious in dark rooms when watching dark content at a high brightness setting.

-This is an expected drawback of the IPS technology and it can be reduced by adjusting the ambient lighting in your room, adjusting the monitor’s brightness, and changing the position (angle and distance) of the display.
+It’s an expected drawback of the IPS technology, and it can be reduced by adding ambient lighting to your room, reducing the monitor’s brightness, and changing the distance and angle you’re looking at the screen.

-It shouldn’t be confused with backlight bleeding which occurs in all backlit panels and involves light leaking around the edges of the screen since the monitor’s bezel isn’t entirely blocking it.
+It shouldn’t be confused with backlight bleeding, which occurs in all LED-backlit panels and involves light leaking around the edges of the screen as the monitor’s bezel isn’t entirely blocking it.

 How To Fix IPS Glow